gdisneyleugers/NED-RSA/README.md

 # NED-RSA
-RSA NED Reconstruction Attack (Private key regenration attack) can attack any key from 128-1024.
+RSA NED Reconstruction Attack (Private key regeneration attack) can attack any key from 128-1024.
 Private key reconstruction attack against RSA Public key.
 Certian N values are better than others, these stronger N values will cause not optimal D values to be calculated.
 Thus arent vulnerable, this seems to be only 1 of 3 will have this strong N value.
 The keys generated from not optimal D values will generate a vulnerable key just not the proper private key.
 This was found using openssl 1.0.2g-FIPS.
 ![alt-text](https://github.com/gdisneyleugers/NED-RSA/blob/master/17ipst.jpg "Oakley Doakley")
 #Setup:
     pip install -r requirement.txt